ZeroTrustAccess/Cyber/README.md

 ## .goals

-- Work From Home
+- Work Remotely
 - Financially Support My Family
 - Work in Technology

 I currently work as a *technician* for a well-known Fortune 500 company that is currently poised as the "Leading Essential Home Services Platform".
 Basically, Home Security + Smart Home.

-I'm never home, I hate driving, and I'm constantly in customer's homes installing, troubleshooting, and fixing tech.
+I'm never home, and I'm constantly in customer's homes installing, troubleshooting, and fixing tech.

 This leads to the **Number One Priority** of my entire career change:

--Work From Home-
+-Work Remotely-

 Cybersecurity and tech in general lead to many opportunities to work remotely, or from home.
-Family and Security are two of the most important things to me, and I spent too many years--making way too little money--away from my family doing things I hated.
-That will change.
+Family and Security are two of the most important things to me.
+Working remotely would allow me the opportunity to increase my productivity and efficiency.
+Cutting out travel time alone will allow me and my strong work ethic be able to dedicate more time to security.
+It also lends well to incident response and SOC analyst work, which I find to be a great starting point.

 -Financially Support My Family-